jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple-ii/PROVENANCE.md

 0.2.5 moves byte lengths to `BYTES.txt`, emits a standards-compatible checksum manifest, and adds an executable regression check.
 Scientific algorithms are unchanged from 0.2.4.

+## Version 0.3.0 refined Daresbury prototype

+Authoritative 0.2.5 base source artifact:

+- filename: `apple2_radia_toolkit_v0.2.5.zip`
+- SHA-256: `b22313dd7537747a841674b5b4b70539a707b85700f757a49e011ff2fbdc62d4`

+This v0.3.0 update was rebased onto the current `apple-ii` distribution and `python/apple_ii` source layout.
+The scientific changes originate from `daresbury_hu56_refined_patch_v0.3.0(1).zip` (SHA-256 `4e9375e8675b17a4a9cce9bf327348bd5684dbbfef0cabdb6ce4fccf44234e5d`).

+The Daresbury prototype parameters are drawn from F.E.
+Hannon et al., “Construction of an APPLE-II Type Undulator at Daresbury Laboratory for the SRS,” EPAC 2004, MOPKF058.
+The implementation includes only parameters whose placement is unambiguous in the current geometry: 56 mm period, 17 periods, 21 mm nominal gap, 40 x 40 mm blocks, 0.5 mm maximum adjacent-array gap, and 6.95 mm end-block length.
+The S1/S2/S3 end-spacing topology, 5 x 5 mm notches, and measured block-sorting data remain unimplemented.
+Full-remanence end blocks are a prototype assumption, not a published measurement.